MarkWarneke/markwarneke.github.io/about.md

 During university [@the University of Applied Science Münster](https://en.fh-muenster.de), I fell in love with software engineering.
 I chose to specialize in Web & Software Engineering and I took courses in business intelligence, machine learning,  and artificial intelligence.

 At the time I was always looking to apply my theoretical knowledge and since the second semester, I started working as a working student for different companies.
-[Vectron Systems](https://www.vectron-systems.com/) allowed me to apply my knowledge as a web developer.
+[Vectron Systems](https://www.vectron-systems.com/) allowed me to apply my knowledge as a web developer and get my feet wet as a professional Software Engineer.

 During my studies, I engaged as a consultant for the student consultancy [KREAKTIV Münster e.V.](https://kreaktiv-muenster.de/).
 Which allowed me to get some exposure to smaller IT projects.
 The club offered a variety of seminars including a six sigma certification which I gladly used.